-what time is check-in? – check-in is 2 – 4pm.
-Later check-ins can be arranged in advance but arrivals after 6pm may attract a late check-in fee.
-Check-out is 10am
+what time is check-in? – check-in is 2pm – 4pm (*Badger Cottage excluded – see below).
+Later check-ins can be arranged by email at least 24 hours in advance but strictly no check-ins between 6pm & 7pm on pub nights (Fri-Mon) or after 9pm on any night.
+Arrivals after 6pm may attract a late check-in fee.
+Check-out is 10am.

 is the garden suitable for children? – Although we do accept children, the site is not necessarily suitable for all families.
 Due to the nature of the garden we ask that parents maintain an appropriate level of supervision at all times, and parents should note that there is no space for lively/ball games, and there is an unfenced pond in the garden.
 For more information please read the description of the garden above.